 - Failure to receive appropriate permission from parent/guardian or teacher;

 - Failure to complete appropriate coursework;

 - Behavioral or safety concerns;

 - Denial of permission from administration;

 - Other reasons as determined by the school.

-Cross-references: POLICY 6:240, Field Trips; POLICY 6:240-AP, Field Trip Guidelines
+Cross-references: POLICY 6:240, Field Trips; POLICY 6:240-AP, Field Trip Guidelines the content that is reported in order to allow school officials to make a factual determination.

 Access to Student Social Networking Passwords & Websites